2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/data-sources/use/guide.md

 1. Introduced in 2sxc 04.00
 1. Changed API in 2sxc 16 to use `Kit.Data.GetSource(...)` instead of `CreateSource(...)`
-1. Changed API ni 2sxc 16 to use `options:` at construction time instead of setting variables on the object
+1. Changed API ni 2sxc 16 to use `parameters:` at construction time instead of setting variables on the object

 [app-ds-code]: https://2sxc.org/en/apps/app/tutorial-use-a-custom-developed-datasource